rhezab/smile/docs/starting.md

 this should create several `.env.*.local` files in your `env/` directory.

-After all the necessary files are in the `env` folder run:
+**Only on first setup:** After all the necessary files are in the `env` folder run:

 ```
 npm run config:upload
 ```

-to configure your deployment process.
+to configure your deployment process, remove some files you do not need, and create an initial deployment/commit.
+The `config:upload` command only needs to be run once in your project the first time you create it.
+If you are collaborating with someone on an existing project you only need to run `git secret reveal`.

 ## 3. Setup the project